 513-891-4227 • green-acres.org

 Green Acres Foundation educates students in a variety of areas, including gardening, where participants can work with plants and explore the science behind the various stages of their life cycles.
-Summer programs for kids include such topics as Farm to Table and Garden Adventures.
+Summer programs for kids are also available.

 Highfield Discovery Garden